 The electric cabinets also require sealing to protect against humidity, dust, and insects from entering.
 On the other hand, EPDM is the favored material used to manufacture electric cabinet door seal strips, which is an excellent electrical insulator.
 Besides, these weather-stripping doors feature good anti-friction, anti-aging, and anti-corrosion effects.

-Seal strip for cabinet doors is suitable for different applications such as cross-connection cabinets, wiring cabinets, control cabinets, lighting cabinets, battery cabinets, protection cabinets, etc. Besides, electric cabinet weather stripping for doors is also popular in windows, containers, cars, tractors, and other automobiles.
+Seal strips for cabinet doors are suitable for different applications, such as cross-connection cabinets, wiring cabinets, control cabinets, lighting cabinets, battery cabinets, and protection cabinets.
+Besides, electric cabinet weather stripping for doors is also famous in windows, containers, cars, tractors, and other automobiles.

 Dust Seal Strips for Cabinet Doors

 Vulcanized weather stripping for doors is weather and corrosion resistant.
-This type of weather stripping for doors is generally extruded by PVC, updated PVC, EPDM, TPE, and silicone.
+PVC generally extrudes this weather stripping for doors, updated PVC, EPDM, TPE, and silicone.
 Except for electric cabinet doors, these door seal strips are suitable for steel, aluminum, windows, wooded, automobile, and even garage doors.
 The primary goal of this type of door seal strip is to prevent dust, insects, water, and even noise from entering the cabinet.

 Cabinet door seal strips are an excellent choice for any cabinet type.
 The kitchen cabinets are the best examples of the door rubber seal application.
-As we all know, the excessive humidity will gradually make the kitchen room oily and sticky.
-And in this situation the equipment and tools used for cooking also become dirty and moist due to this problem.
-Cabinets with door seal strips are a great option for keeping a kitchen room clean and hygienic.
+As we all know, excessive humidity will gradually make the kitchen room oily and sticky.
+In this situation, the equipment and tools used for cooking also become dirty and moist.
+Cabinets with door seal strips are an excellent option for keeping a kitchen room clean and hygienic.